nsalois/dailybms_gateway/README.md

 - MQTT integration for publishing all bms data and for remote command handling

+## Credits

+This project is inspired by and includes code from the [dbus-serialbattery](https://github.com/Louisvdw/dbus-serialbattery) project, specifically from the `daly.py` file.
+Special thanks to the contributors of that project for their work.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.